2006

 In the strange event that the interlocutor denied that he would speak out against policies he opposed, or that, if he did so, then he, too, would be a self-hating Jew, you could say this: “The point is that I don’t disagree with all of the government’s policies; I agree with some of them.
 But if you hate yourself, you hate everything you do; you don’t hate some things and like other things” . . ..]

-● 8-13-2006: To paraphrase Professor Cornell West, To be optimistic is to believe that a certain good event will probably happen.
-Hope, in contrast, is the dwelling on the possibility that a particular good event will occur, which positive focus raises our morale to enable us to work to make the good outcome more likely.
+● 8-13-2006: To paraphrase Professor Cornell West, Optimism is believing that a certain good event will probably happen.
+Hope, in contrast, is dwelling on the possibility that a particular good event will occur, which positive focus raises our morale to enable us to work to make the good outcome more likely.

 ● 8-14-2006: I’ve often heard men say that they don’t fret about this or that danger, because, “If it’s my time, I’ll die; if it’s not, I won’t.”
 When I saw yesterday’s news of an airplane crash that killed all two hundred persons aboard, I found it interesting how so many people “whose time it was” all happened to be together. . ..